faciam-dev/gcfm/README.md

    result in missing tables and the diff check will fail.
 Always run `fieldctl apply` before `fieldctl diff` so baseline tables exist.
-Baseline migrations automatically create `gcfm_custom_fields` and `gcfm_registry_schema_version` when missing, so a fresh database can be checked without additional setup.
+Baseline migrations automatically create `gcfm_custom_fields` and `registry_schema_version` when missing, so a fresh database can be checked without additional setup.
+The diff command always writes a `diff.txt` file; if it contains only `✅ No schema drift detected` the schemas match.
 2. If diff exists, PR is marked ❌ and a sticky comment shows the delta.

 #### Local